thehamzza/Sentiment-Analysis-of-Movie-Reviews-with-ML/README.md

 ### Data Preprocessing
 1. **Loading the Dataset**: Loaded 50,000 movie reviews (25,000 train and 25,000 test) and additional 50,000 unlabeled documents for unsupervised learning.
 2. **Cleaning the Data**: Removed stop words, punctuation, and performed lemmatization using NLTK.
 3. **Feature Extraction**: Converted text data into numerical features using TF-IDF with 5000 features.
+We use 5000 features for TF-IDF vectorization to balance capturing relevant information while ensuring computational efficiency and preventing overfitting.

 ### Model Selection and Training
 1. **Logistic Regression**: Trained using class weights to handle imbalance.